-Café Rules 2023-2024
+Café Rules 2024-2025

-1. Tone

-- a.
+- 1. Tone - a.
 Refer to the Falcon PRIDE Code - b.
 Respect your school, classmates, café proctors and rules as outlined below. - 2.
 Arriving to and leaving from the café - a.
 Students are expected to arrive at the cafeteria within 4 minutes of the start of the lunch period. - b.
 If you need to use the restroom, you must show your school ID at the sign out table, sign out, and use the restroom, and sign back in. - c.
 If you need to use the library or go to the office, you must show your school ID and obtain a hall pass, sign out and sign back in when you return. - d.
 Do not leave the café without signing out!
 (Through the front entrance, NOT side) - e.
-Students will be dismissed by table once permission is given by the café proctors and teachers.

-3. General café rules
+Students will be dismissed by table once permission is given by the café proctors and teachers. - 3.
+General café rules - a.

-- a.
 No bags in the food court - b.
 With the exception of CTC and lunch waiver students, all students must use a tray. - c.
-Only students with valid lunch passes may "jump" in front of other students. - d.
-Maximum of ten students per table. - e.
+Only students with valid lunch passes may "jump" in front of other students.

+- d.
+Students will be dismissed by sections to the food court area. - e.
+Maximum of ten students per table. - f.
 Students shall clean up their eating area (table, seat, floor) prior to dismissal.
-Do not leave trash behind and push in your chairs when leaving. - f.
+Do not leave trash behind and push in your chairs when leaving. - g.
 Cell phones and electronic accessories, such as earbuds and headphones, may be used in the cafeteria.
-They may not be used for taking photos or videos.

-- g.
-Do not flip bottles, caps, etc. - h.
+They may not be used for taking photos or videos. - h.
+Do not flip bottles, caps, etc. - i.
 Do not throw items in the café.
-Those in violation may be subject to suspension.
+Those in violation may be subject to suspension. - 4.
+Breakfast - a.

-4. Breakfast

-- a.
 Students are expected to always follow general café rules. - b.
-The café closes at 7:40 each school morning, so students need to have made their purchases and exit by this time.
+The café closes at 7:40 each school morning, so students need to have made their purchases and exit by this time. - 5.
+Seats - a.

-5. Seats

-- a.
 Students will be able to select a seat at the beginning of each semester. - b.
 Once a seating chart is created, students shall remain at that table until the next semester, or unless moved by staff.
 Students cannot move seats without permission of café proctors. - c.
 Café proctors can reassign seats. - d.
 If a concern arises, students may request a new seat assignment by speaking with café proctors.